Large Model Accuracy Optimization Guide

 context.set_context(deterministic="ON")

 After completing the above preparations, single card training is initiated.
-If the problem is not reproduced, the scenario is gradually complicated, such as adding relevant features, expanding the model size, etc., until the problem is reproduced, so as to locate the cause of the problem.
+If the problem is not reproduced, the scenario is expanded, such as adding relevant features, expanding the model size, etc., until the problem is reproduced, so as to locate the cause of the problem.
 If the problem is reproduced, or the time needed to reproduce is longer, then the problem localization in stage 2 can be opened.

 Stage 2: Basic Problem Identification